Military Tuition Assistance

 Military Tuition Assistance (TA) is a benefit paid to eligible members of the Army, Marines, Navy, Air Force, and Coast Guard.
 The Department of Defense (DoD) limits TA to $250 per semester credit hour and $4,500 per year.
 Each military branch can establish their own specific eligibility criteria and limits to manage their TA funds.
 DoD pays TA directly to the university.

-All students who intend on using TA must contact the Student Veteran Advisor in the Veteran and Military Affiliated Services office to ensure your program/major and courses are loaded into the appropriate service-specific TA systems.
+All students who intend on using Military TA must contact Veteran and Military Affiliated Services to notify the University of your intent to use Military TA and ensure your program/major and courses are loaded into the appropriate service-specific TA systems.

 Service-specific TA information is available at the Army, Marine Corps, Navy, Air Force/Space Force, and Coast Guard education portals.